Johswald/Bayesian-FlowNet/README.md

 Tensorflow implementation of optical flow predicting [FlowNetS](https://lmb.informatik.uni-freiburg.de/Publications/2015/DFIB15/flownet.pdf) by [Alexey Dosovitskiy](http://lmb.informatik.uni-freiburg.de/people/dosovits/) et al.

-The network can be equiped with dropout layers to produce confidence images through MC dropout after training, as introduced [here](https://arxiv.org/abs/1506.02158).
+The network can be equipped with dropout layers to produce confidence images through MC dropout after training, as introduced [here](https://arxiv.org/abs/1506.02158).
-The positions of dropout layers are very similiar to other encoder-decoder architectures such as [Bayesian SegNet](https://arxiv.org/pdf/1511.02680) or [Deep Depth From Focus](https://arxiv.org/abs/1704.01085).
+The positions of dropout layers are very similar to other encoder-decoder architectures such as [Bayesian SegNet](https://arxiv.org/pdf/1511.02680) or [Deep Depth From Focus](https://arxiv.org/abs/1704.01085).

-The confidence images are then used to improve results (with limited success) through post processing through the [Fast Bilateral Solver](https://arxiv.org/pdf/1511.03296.pdf).
+The confidence images are then used to improve results (with limited success) through post-processing through the [Fast Bilateral Solver](https://arxiv.org/pdf/1511.03296.pdf).

 ## Training

 The architecture is trained on the [FlyingChairs](https://lmb.informatik.uni-freiburg.de/resources/datasets/FlyingChairs.en.html) dataset, please feel free to provide a Tensorflow reader of the used .ppm images.
 To enable fast reading here, the images were first transformed to .jpg.

-To get similiar results as reported below, just start training by
+To get similar results as reported below, just start training by

     python train.py --datadir /path/to/FlyingChairs/

-where in the folder FlyingChairs/ you have simply have the ~27k numbered -img1.jpg, -img2.jpg, -.flo training files (note .jpg).
+and in the folder FlyingChairs/ you have simply have the ~27k numbered -img1.jpg, -img2.jpg, -.flo training files (note .jpg).
 To incorporate dropout layers, simply

     python train.py --datadir /path/to/FlyingChairs/ --dropout True

-Check standart hyperparameters in train.py, note that the results are sensitive to the "amount" of data augmentation you use.
+Check standard hyperparameters in train.py, note that the results are sensitive to the "amount" of data augmentation you use.
 Training loss looks somthing like:

 <img src="https://github.com/Johswald/Bayesian-FlowNet/blob/master/images/l1.png" width="400">

 ## Data Augmentation

-Heavy data augmentation is used to improve generalization / performance.
+Heavy data augmentation is used to improve generalization/ performance.
 Check flownet.py for

 - chromatic augmentation
 - geometric augmentation (rotation + translation)

-Please note that when we flip, crop, rotate and scale, we must be carefull and change the flow directions (u,v) according to the change of pixels (x, y).
+Please note that when we flip, crop, rotate and scale, we must be careful and change the flow directions (u,v) according to the change of pixels (x, y).

 ## Loss

 L1 loss is calculated multiple times while decoding, we must "downsample" the original flow which is done through a weighted average in the original caffe version.
 Here, simple bilinear interpolation is used which could have negative effects on performance.

 ## Evaluation